 The timelines that should be followed for approvals according to the EU regulations are given in the charts below.
-The EU's regulatory review process should legally endeavor to take twelve months: six months to undergo an environmental, human and animal health safety assessment by the regulatory European Food Safety Authority (EFSA) and six months for the European Commission to approve.
+The EU's regulatory review process should legally endeavor to take twelve months: six months to undergo an environmental, human, and animal health safety assessment by the regulatory European Food Safety Authority (EFSA) and six months for the European Commission to approve.
 However, in practice GE events are taking more than six years for approval.
 In contrast, the average approval process takes about two years in Canada, Brazil, and the United States and three years in Korea.
 The main bottleneck of the EU's lengthy approval process lies with EFSA.
-Despite 25 years of history of safe use of GE products globally, and EFSA's extensive institutional record of regulating GE products, it took the organization an average of 4.7 years to deliver its safety assessments for the events approved in 2021 and in 2022.
+Despite 25 years of globally safe use of GE products and EFSA's extensive institutional record in regulating them, it took the organization 2.8 and 5.8 years, respectively, to deliver safety assessments for the events approved in 2022 and 2023.

 The very first step of applying for approval of GE products in the EU usually takes longer than six months.
 Applicants submit their GE dossier to EFSA and then wait between a few months and about two years - exceptionally up to four years - for EFSA to review the application and perform a "completeness check."
 Upon successfully passing EFSA's "completeness check," the six-month clock begins.
-EFSA working groups then review the dossier to undertake environmental, human and animalhealth safety assessments; at any time, the working groups can "stop the clock" to ask the applicant to provide additional information - answers to questions and/or requests for additional studies.
+EFSA working groups then review the dossier to undertake environmental, human and animal-health safety assessments; at any time, the working groups can "stop the clock" to ask the applicant to provide additional information - answers to questions and/or requests for additional studies.
 The EFSA clock is re-started when the applicant has submitted its responses or completed the studies requested.
 Thus, EFSA may argue that they can meet the six-month timeframe, but this is because they have unlimited timeouts.